DjangoGirls/tutorial/contributing_and_editing_this_book/README.md

 # Editing basics

 The source code of the tutorial is [hosted on Github]().
+Github [Fork & Pull workflow](https://help.github.com/articles/using-pull-requests) is used to accept and review changes.

 The tutorial uses [GitBook](https://www.gitbook.io/) service for the publishing the documentation.
-Github [Fork & Pull workflow](https://help.github.com/articles/using-pull-requests) is used to accept and review changes.
+[See more information about how Gitbook works](http://help.gitbook.io/).

 The tutorial is written in [Markdown mark up language](https://help.github.com/articles/markdown-basics).